Last Updated: August 8, '08

 Science Fiction, Scouting, Chess, Martial Arts, Internet, OS development.

 I am a member of the FreeBSD development team since December '96, with full commit privileges.
-I deal mostly with PPP and networking technologies.
-I run CVSup servers for FreeBSD, OpenBSD and NetBSD from a co-located machine in Brighton.
+I originally dealt mostly with PPP, but currently focus on issues affecting my work.

 Referees